-We offer a service on correct Inhaler Technique for patients of all ages.
+Please feel free to call in to us at any time to discuss how to get the most benefit out of your (or a family member’s) Inhalers.
 Correct Inhaler technique is an essential key to controlling your Asthma.
 This service is carried out by either our pharmacist or pharmacy technicians who have been adequately trained on the subject.
 It can be carried out in the privacy of our consultation room.
-Just call in store to avail of this service.

 What is Asthma?

-Asthma is a condition that affects the airways-which are the small tubes carrying air in and out of your lungs.
-When you have Asthma your airways become over-sensitive to certain things which normally wouldn’t affect the airway, such as dust or cold air.
+Asthma is a condition that affects the airways – which are the small tubes carrying air in and out of your lungs.
+When you have Asthma your airways can become over-sensitive to certain things which normally wouldn’t affect the airway, such as dust or cold air.

 This reaction causes the muscles around the airway to tighten up, making it narrow and difficult for the air to flow in and out.
 This tightening of the muscles can happen very quickly and therefore making it more difficult to breathe.